stats285/stats285.github.io/assets/assignments/02/assignment2.md

 # Building your cluster on Google Cloud Platform

-To create your own cluster on Google Compute Engine, you should take three steps as follows:
+To create your own cluster on Google Compute Engine, you should take the following 4 steps:

 1. [Setup Google Compute Engine](#part-1-setup-google-compute-engine)
 2. [Install Docker](#part-2-install-docker)